-May Day Crowning – A Worldwide May Day Magic Ritual on May 1st
+May Day Magic Annual Crowning Ritual – Celebrate May 1st Worldwide

-Every year, on the first of May, witches worldwide are invited to work light magic together and honour each other with a magical crown.
+Every year, on the first of May, we invite witches worldwide to work light magic together and honour each other with a magical crown.

 In folklore the May Queen is crowned annually on 1st May.
-Let us honour that tradition in a way that benefits us all.
-On this day of power, let us all wear a magical crown gifted by another.
-Together we are strong.
-Together we shall wear the May Day crown.
+Let us honour that tradition on May Day when we all wear a magical May Day crown gifted by another!

 How to Take Part